alan-walsh/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 tfapply
 ```

+NOTE: I almost always get at least one error on the first "apply" about bucket policy.
+Simply run `gen3 tfplan` and `gen3 tfapply` again and the process should complete successfully.

 6. Copy the newly commons-test_output folder created to the user's home folder.
 Keep in mind that you'll see the folder if you haven't `cd` onto a different folder after running `gen3 cd`
 ```bash
 cp -r commons-test_output/ $HOME